RosarioB/account_abstraction_alchemy/README.md

 # Execute a User Operation
+The code is taken from the video https://www.youtube.com/watch?v=NM04uxcCOEw&list=PLMj8NvODurfF5xy8CO59TNNeC-RTtCCf8&index=1

 In this branch we execute a basic user operation where it is the Smart Account that it is sponsoring the cost of the user operation.

+## Execution
 We firstly
 First start the local Hardhat blockchain with:

 `npx hardhat node`